Here are all the winners from the 2024 Grammys – rolling list

 for KING & COUNTRY ft.
 Jordin Sparks – ‘Love Me Like I Am’

-Lecrae & Tasha Cobbs Leonard – ‘Your Power’
+Lecrae & Tasha Cobbs Leonard – ‘Your Power’ – winner

 Maverick City Music, Chandler Moore & Naomi Raine – ‘God Problems’